-Prospective applicants can meet our students and faculty and learn more about the Department of Art by attending one of the weekly information sessions.
-To schedule a visit, e-mail firstname.lastname@example.org or call (413) 545-6937 or emailing email@example.com to schedule a visit.
+Prospective applicants can meet our students and faculty and learn more about the Department of Art by calling (413) 545-6937 or emailing email@example.com to schedule a visit.

 An interview is not required, but submission of an application portfolio is a requirement.
 Please see submission instructions at our admissions page.

 11. What financial aid is available to art students?
 Are there any talent based scholarships?

 UMass Amherst offers partial tuition credit to admitted freshmen who present especially strong art portfolios.
 No special application process is necessary, since it is an automatic nomination by our reviewers.